squid-cache/squid-cache.github.io/docs/SquidFaq/InnerWorkings.md

 - 503 Service Unavailable
 - 504 Gateway Time-out

-All other HTTP status codes are NOT cachable, including:
+All other HTTP status codes are NOT cacheable, including:

 - 206 Partial Content
 - 303 See Other